Revision rhinoplasty

 Cartilage grafts

-Cartilage grafts are generally taken from the nasal septum (the septum).
-As part of a secondary rhinoplasty, it is common for the septum to be missing, so it may be necessary to take cartilage from the ears (the concha) or the ribs.
+Depending on the cases, it may be necessary to take cartilage grafts from the ears or ribs, although they are generally taken from the nasal septum (the septum).
+As part of a secondary rhinoplasty, it is common for the septum to be lacking, so it may be necessary to take cartilage from the ears (the concha) or the ribs.

 The concha is the cartilage located behind the ear.
-Taking it does not change the shape of the ear if it is done according to the rules of the art.
+Taking it does not change the shape of the ear if it is done according to the rules of art.
 It is a graft that is easy to harvest and causes little pain.

 Its disadvantage is its thickness and lack of rigidity, which makes it of little use for advanced reconstruction.